 Arraignment by prior pleading (Rule 10(c)) filing will only be accepted for traffic offenses in exceptional circumstances.
 All defendants are required to appear.
 Should there be an unavoidable conflict, continuance requests must be submitted to the Court in writing, at least three days in advance of the scheduled appearance.

 If you wish to be represented by the Public Defender, it is important that you schedule an interview with the Public Defender’s Office five (5) working days prior to your court date to determine whether you are eligible for representation.
-The Public Defender’s Office is located on the Second Floor of the New Castle County Courthouse, 500 N. King Street, Wilmington, DE 19801 Please note that not all traffic cases are eligible for Public Defender representation.
+The Public Defender’s Office is located on the Second Floor of the Leonard L. Williams Justice Center, 500 N. King Street, Wilmington, DE 19801 Please note that not all traffic cases are eligible for Public Defender representation.

-Once you have arrived at the New Castle County Courthouse on your scheduled appearance date, you should proceed to the 5th floor and check in with one of the Bailiffs/Security Officers on the floor.
+Once you have arrived at the Leonard L. Williams Justice Center on your scheduled appearance date, you should proceed to the 5th floor and check in with one of the Bailiffs/Security Officers on the floor.

 If you need an interpreter, a Spanish interpreter will be present on that day.
 If you need an interpreter for another language, please contact the court at least seven (7) working days prior to traffic court so that arrangements can be made.